Smartling/ios-context-framework/README.md

 ### Download Framework

-_TODO: Need to document how to install into project and which frameworks must be linked._
+1. Download the [latest release][framework-release] of Smartling Context Kit.
+2. Unzip the release and drag `SmartlingContextKit.framework` into your project's Framework's folder
+3. Adding the "-ObjC" Linker Flag (see a [screenshot][objcflag])
+4. Make sure to link against the following iOS Framworks:
+   1. CFNetwork
+   2. MobileCoreServices
+   3. Security
+   4. SystemConfiguration

-### Contextualizing strings in a Smartling project
+## Contextualizing strings in a Smartling project

 **1)** Make sure your resource files are uploaded to your Smartling project.
 See our [help center](http://support.smartling.com/hc/en-us/articles/204270618) for more detail on managing your resource files in Smartling.